LilTacit/TimeTracker/README.md

 Mostly I made it for myself ^__^.
 Cause functionality is simple, but I absolutely do not like all apps for Android, iOS, Windows.
 And I just decide made it yourself from scratch on pure C++, for now how console app.

+You may download execute archive and try it :)

 ## Architecture